boazbk/tcs/lec_00_1_math_background.md

 We say that a function $f:S \rightarrow T$ is _one to one_ (also known as _injective_) if for every two elements $x,x' \in S$, if $x \neq x'$ then  $f(x) \neq f(x')$.

 [onetoonedef](){.ref} captures a simple concept, but even so it uses quite a bit of notation.
-When reading such a definition, it is often useful to annotate it with a pen as you're going through it, as in [onetoonedefannotatedef](){.ref}.
+When reading such a definition, it is often useful to annotate it with a pen as you're going through it (see [onetoonedefannotatedef](){.ref}).
 For example, when you see an identifier such as $f$, $S$ or $x$,  make sure that you realize what sort of object is it: is it a set, a function, an element, a number, a gremlin?
 You might also find it useful to explain the definition in words to a friend (or to yourself).